OpenClassrooms/DoctrineCacheExtension/README.md

 $cacheProviderDecorator = new CacheProviderDecorator($cacheProvider);
 ```

-A Cache builder can be used.
+A factory can be used.
 ```php
 // Default builder, build a cache using ArrayCache Provider
 $cache = new CacheBuilderImpl()->build();